TanselSarman/myEnstruman-E-Commerce/README.md

 -Users can comment on products.

 -Users can write messages to the system.

+NOTE: 1-Open the myEnstruman.rar file in the 1-myEnstruman folder.

+      2-Open the application.rar folder in the 2-application folder.

 ----------------------------------------------------------------------------------------------------------------------------------------
 On the Administration Panel and User Side